project-numina/lean-explore/README.md

 # LeanExplore

 A search engine for Lean 4 statements.
-This project provides both an API and a local search engine for LeanExplore.
-Visit the main website at [www.leanexplore.com](http://www.leanexplore.com).
+This project provides both an API and a local search engine for [LeanExplore](http://www.leanexplore.com).

 The current indexed projects are